Brooke Henderson breaks Canadian victory record

 OTHER TOURS

 Grayson Sigg shot the second 59 in Mackenzie Tour-PGA Tour Canada history to finish third in the GolfBC Championship.
-The 24-year-old former University of Georgia player birdied the final three holes and six of the last seven at Gallagher’s Canyon.
+The 24-year-old former University of Georgia player birdied the final three holes and six of the last seven at Gallagher’s Canyon in Kelowna, British Columbia.
 Jake Knapp won for the second time in three starts this year, closing with an 8-under 63 for a one-stroke victory over Jonathan Garrick (64).
 Sigg finished three strokes back at 17 under.
 Brady Schnell had the only other 59 on the Mackenzie Tour in the 2014 ATB Financial Classic.
 Jason Bohn shot a 58 in 2001 on what was then the Canadian Tour. ...
+Jillian Hollis won The Forsyth Classic in Decatur, Illinois, for her second Symetra Tour victory of the year.
+She closed with a 2-under 70 for a two-stroke victory over Mind Muangkhumsakul. ...
 Da Yeon Lee shot a 2-under 70 for a two-stroke victory in the Korean LPGA’s Korea Women’s Open.
 Lee finished at 4-under 284.
 So Young Lee was second after a 77. ...
 Ai Suzuki won the Japan LPGA’s Suntory Ladies Open, closing with a 2-under 70 for a one-stroke victory over Mamiko Hika. ...
 France’s Cyril Bouniol won the Suzhou Open by a stroke to become the first European winner in PGA Tour China history.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.